libvenus/SharedTaxi_RL_Environment/README.md

 	3.4 X 4 grid – 16 * 17 * 17 * 16 * 16  ~ 1 million states
 	4.5 X 5 grid – 25 * 26 * 26 * 25 * 25  ~ 10 million states

 Actions on the other hand are an agent's way to interact with and change the environment.
+Actions are generally goverened or selected based on a policy, that the agent learns while training.
 An action might bring about a change in the environment in the form of a state.
 The resulting state could be positive or negative with respect to the end goal of the agent - Maximization of long term reward.
 For example, consider that the SharedTaxi environment starts with a state in which both the passengers are in a taxi with destination as the same location where the taxi is at the moment.
 The agent takes an action of moving north and this brings about a change in the environment in the form of a new state.
 The state transition is also associated with a reward or penalty (-ve reward) which suggests if the previous action helped the agent in getting closer to its ultimate goal (dropping passengers + maintaining taxi capacity).
 The SharedTaxi has following actions:

 	1. Move South - 0
 	2. Move North - 1